 - Compensating for the impact by replacing, enhancing, or providing substitute resources or environments

 - Monitoring the impact and taking appropriate corrective measures

-After completing steps 1 through 4, if a project still has unavoidable impacts they need to provide mitigation.
-If they are in an appropriate location (“service area”) and have impacts that are consistent with the program, they can potentially buy credits from the mitigation program to fulfill their mitigation obligations.
+After completing steps 1 through 4, if a project still has unavoidable impacts the project proponent must provide mitigation.
+If the project is in a bank “service area" with available credits, the project proponent can potentially buy bank credits to fulfill their mitigation obligations.

 Regional and National Use

 Mitigation programs, especially mitigation banks, have been widely used throughout the Midwestern and Eastern United States.
 Although mitigation programs are relatively new in Washington State, there are several examples of each in the Puget Sound region.